marclar/henshall/deployment/chef/README.md

 liner (the hubot child node is a blank slate at this stage):

     knife bootstrap hubot-hostname -x root

+Note, that chef uses `hostname --fqdn` on the child node to determine its host name, so you must have a proper hostname setup on the node for this to work.

 On your workstation copy the hubot cookbook from `./deployment/chef/hubot` to `~/chef-hubot/.chef/cookbooks/hubot`